Port Joli Wild for Waterfowl

 Port Joli is located in the South Shore region of Nova Scotia, 170 kilometers from the provincial capital of Halifax.
 This 1,558 acre (630 ha.) natural area is known for its peace and tranquility, and provides habitat for a variety of birds, including Canada geese, endangered piping plovers, terns and American black ducks.
 It also boasts a very rich cultural and natural history, home to the Mi’kmaq aboriginal peoples as early as 1,200 years ago.What you will be doing

-Join NCC and Bird Studies Canada for the 9th Annual Wild for Waterfowl Count.
-NCC has conservation lands in Port Joli and Little Port L’Hebert, which are part of the South Shore Important Bird Area and are very close to nearby Migratory Bird Sanctuaries, making these areas perfect for birding.
-Data from this event is used to steer NCC's conservation work, and is sent to the Canadian Wildlife Service to assist in management of three coastal Migratory Bird Sanctuaries in the area.
+Join NCC and Bird Studies Canada for the 8th Annual Wild for Waterfowl Count.
+NCC has conservation lands in Port Joli and Little Port L’Hebert which are prime spots for birding as they are adjacent to Migratory Bird Sanctuaries, or part of the South Shore Important Bird Area.
+Birding skills are valuable but not a prerequisite for participation in this day-long count.
+Data from this event is provided to the Canadian Wildlife Service to assist in management of three coastal Migratory Bird Sanctuaries in the area as well as NCC nature reserves.
 Participants will gather at the Harrison Lewis Centre on the Port L’Hebert Peninsula.Why you will love it

 Contact Doug van Hemessen: email@example.com

 Driving directions and related information will be provided in a participant package.

 Lunch and snacks will be provided.

 Please dress for the weather.
 It can be chilly this time of year!

 Some extra pairs of binoculars will be available but if you have your own and/or a spotting scope please bring them.

 This event will run in the event of mild rain but will be cancelled in the event of extreme rain or other unsafe weather conditions.